 Celebrate Certification Month is a way for NCRA members to show pride in the certifications they have earned, are working to earn, or are intending to earn.
 It is also designed to help encourage those who haven’t considered earning one of NCRA's nationally recognized certifications to rethink their decisions.

 Members and states may use these free resources and templates to showcase their professional certifications.
 The templates can be used to broadcast Celebrate Certification Month and announce current and new certifications to local media outlets, which members can distribute themselves, or send to NCRA at PR@ncra.org for distribution on their behalf.

-Share career flyers with your clients, with others interested in the career, or just to showcase your pride in what this profession means to you and the community.
+Share the following resources with your clients, with others interested in the career, or just to showcase your pride in the profession.

 Select from the "Download" sections below to view and download materials.

 Sample Zoom profile image

 “Achieving my CLVS is a milestone that will allow me to work as a legal video specialist.
 It allows others to know that I am a competent and professional practitioner.
 Being a member of NCRA places me in the ranks of stellar litigation professionals and supports my continued personal growth in advancing technology within the field of law.”